To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 Performing periodic full sync

-This type will synchronize all LDAP users into the Imply auth database.
-Those LDAP users, which already exist in Imply auth and were changed in LDAP directly will be updated in the Imply auth database.
+Choose this option to synchronize all LDAP users into the Imply Hybrid Auth database.
+Those LDAP users which already exist in Imply Hybrid Auth and were changed in LDAP directly are updated in the Imply Hybrid Auth database.
 For example, the user

 Performing periodic changed users sync